outsinre/outsinre.github.com/_posts/2015-09-13-symbolic-config-file-central-location.md

 layout: post
 title: symbolic links to config in central location
 ---

+*UPDATE*: Real config files remain at where they are.
+Create symbolic links to them at a central place.
+When backup, add `-L` argument to `cp`.

+---

 There are all kinds of config files and scripts to take care of during installation or system backup.
 It is smart practice to put them in a central place, while creating corresponding symbolic links to them.

 1. mkdir /gtmisc